CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 # NSO-Containers-Reservable-Sandbox

 NSO is a top-notch tool for automating and orchestrating network services across both physical and virtual elements.
 NSO supports hundreds of devices from various network and infrastructure vendors.
-With NSO, you can manage services smoothly without disrupting the overall service, ensuring real-time delivery.

-The NSO Reservable Sandbox provides a hands-on experience with NSO APIs and network automation package development.
+The [NSO Reservable Sandbox](https://devnetsandbox.cisco.com/DevNet/catalog/nso-sandbox_nso) provides a hands-on experience with NSO APIs and network automation package development.

 On this repository, you can find **the files and configuration used to built the NSO containers for the sandbox**.